arafatDU/graphql-crash-course/README.md

 # graphql-crash-course
-This repo contains the integration of graphQL (A query language for API) in NodeJS backend and React frontend, learned from Piyush Garg's YT
+This repo contains the integration of graphQL (A query language for API) in NodeJS backend and React frontend, learned from Piyush Garg's YouTube.